EAimTY/tuic/tuic-server/README.md

     // Optional.
 Maximum packet size the server can receive from outbound UDP sockets, in bytes
     // Default: 1500
     "max_external_packet_size": 1500,

     // Optional.
+Maximum number of bytes to transmit to a peer without acknowledgment
+    // Should be set to at least the expected connection latency multiplied by the maximum desired throughput
+    // Default: 16MiB * 2
+    "send_window": 33554432,

+    // Optional.
+Maximum number of bytes the peer may transmit without acknowledgement on any one stream before becoming blocked
+    // Should be set to at least the expected connection latency multiplied by the maximum desired throughput
+    // Default: 16MiB
+    "receive_window": 16777216,

+    // Optional.
 Interval between UDP packet fragment garbage collection
     // Default: 3s